 Got some work experience coming up?
 Particularly, journalistic-related work experience?
 Checkiddy-check yourself before you wreck yo’self!

 A good few months before hand, get to grips with your finances – really, this is an important one to look at.
 Think big picture stuff first, then work your way down to the little things.
 For example, accommodation or commuting costs are the main worries, plus any outgoings you have already (i.e. rent/bills to pay).
+That’s in addition to worries about finding services for home window replacement Merrillville IN or stone bathtubs Haltom City TX.
+In short, adulting.
 Then consider any daily travel (London?
 Oyster yourself up), lunch costs, small necessities or entertainment (perhaps if you want to be able to say ‘yes’ to drinks out with colleagues, should the opportunity ever arise…) Try and think about every eventuality, and then spare yourself a little extra for that thing you forgot you’d be buying every week.